-- Transport a child or children in a car alone, except with the prior consent of their school or CCD Coordinator; and - otherwise be alone with a child, unless they are in the view of others and/or there is a reasonable requirement to do so. - 5.1.1 Professional conduct staff members must act professionally and appropriately when dealing with children and others they come into contact with as part of their engagement with the Archdiocese of Canberra and Goulburn.
+- (a) transport a child or children in a car alone; and - (b) otherwise be alone with a child, unless they are in the view of others and/or there is a reasonable requirement to do so.

+Staff members should seek out a child's parents/guardians or another adult, if to keep a child safe, a need to transport a child arises.
+Any such incident should be documented and provided to the IPSS Manager within 24 hours.

+4.1.1 Professional conduct

+Staff members must act professionally and appropriately when dealing with children and others they come into contact with as part of their engagement with the Archdiocese.

 This includes using appropriate language and tone toward children and others.
 Rude or insulting behaviour, including verbal aggression; abusive, threatening or derogatory language or conduct; or intimidating words or actions towards children is unacceptable.
+It is also unacceptable to engage in such conduct towards others in the presence of children.

+4.1.2 Physical contact

-It is also unacceptable to engage in such conduct towards others in the presence of children. - 5.1.2 Physical contact staff members must not engage in inappropriate physical contact with children, or act in ways that may cause a child to reasonably fear that unjustified force will be used against them.
+Staff members must not engage in inappropriate physical contact with children, or act in ways that may cause a child to reasonably fear that unjustified force will be used against them.